seansawyer/seansawyer.github.com/index.md

 other developers on the team and updating the technology stack on which the team’s new and existing applications run.

 * Designed and implemented internal and customer-facing web applications using Spring and Hibernate, as well as supervising up to five other developers working in concert on these applications.
 Also designed the UI for several of these applications.
 * Planned and implemented a number of much-needed improvements to existing production applications on a variety of platforms (Rails, Spring/Hibernate and ColdFusion).
 These included vast UI improvements, performance optimizations and critical feature additions, as well as migration from Struts to Spring MVC.
 * Collaborated with management on analyzing and setting project roadmaps and feature sets for upcoming releases.
-* Performed level-of-effort analysis of incoming projects for purposes of setting the development timeline.

 ## Extracurriculars ##